ucb-stat133/stat133-fall-2017/labs/lab03-hws-repository.md

 Make your repository private
 ----------------------------

--   Right now your `stat133-hws-fall17` repository is public, and everybody can see its contents.
+-   Right now your github `stat133-hws-fall17` repository is public, and everybody can see its contents.
--   To reduce the temptation of students taking a peek at other classmates repositories, we are going to ask you to make your repo private.
+-   To reduce the temptation of students taking a peek at other classmates' repositories, we are going to ask you to make your repo private.
 -   Go to your github repository, and locate the **Settings** tab in the manu bar (at the top).
 Click on **Settings**.
 -   Scroll down until you see the **Danger Zone**.
 -   Select the option **Make this repository private**.